For adult patients with moderately to severely active UC or CD when other therapies have not worked well enough or cannot be tolerated.

 Takeda Pharmaceuticals U.S.A., Inc. makes no representations as to whether any of the infusion sites of care participating in this database are covered by particular healthcare plans or insurers, if at all.
 Insurance verification is solely the responsibility of the provider.
 Providers are responsible for compliance with state and federal laws regulating physician referrals, such as anti-kickback laws, the Stark law, or state professional practice restrictions.
 Users of this database are solely responsible for interactions with any infusion center listed in this database.

 Although infusion center data will be updated regularly, you should refer to an individual infusion center's website for the most current information.
-Infusion center data was last verified on September 2017 and includes centers that have provided authorization for inclusion in this database.
+Infusion center data includes centers that have provided authorization for inclusion in this database.

 If you represent an infusion center and would like to be removed from or added to the database, or would like to edit existing information, please send a request by email to firstname.lastname@example.org.
 Provide the phone number and contact information of the authorized authority of the infusion center that can be contacted to verify the request.